 Transport and parking

-Students up to 26 years of age are entitled to more favourable prices with various carriers; at CULS it is possible to buy a favourable student card for travelling by Prague public transport.
-For CULS students as well as visitors, free parking is provided at reserved car parks within the CULS campus.
+Students up to 26 years of age are entitled to more favourable prices with various carriers; at CZU it is possible to buy a favourable student card for travelling by Prague public transport.
+For CZU students as well as visitors, free parking is provided at reserved car parks within the CZU campus.

 Tax relief and other benefits